amishra3/smart-image/README.md

 This showcases the frontend for a generic image component that has following features:

-* Automatically load the rendition in the best possible size, based on the element size
+* Loads the rendition in the best possible size, based on the element size
 * Knows from the server which rendition sizes are available
-* Offer the optional possibility of lazy loading
+* Offers lazy loading as an option (enabled by default)
-* Not load hidden images
+* Does not load hidden images
-* Update function and event for forcing a refresh of the image
+* Provides update function and event for forcing a refresh
-* Post-init and post-update hooks
+* Post-init and post-update hooks for customizations
 * Automatic initialization by a component manager (```cqComponent```)

 ## Usage